gee-community/arcgis-earthengine-toolbox/docs/02 Introduction.md

 Before using the ArcGIS Earth Engine Toolbox, ensure you have the following:

 1. ArcGIS Pro 3.2 or later installed on your computer.
 2. Google Earth Engine API enabled for your Google Cloud project.
+See [this page](https://console.cloud.google.com/earth-engine) for Google Cloud Project creation & registration with Earth Engine.
 3. Google Cloud SDK installed on your computer.

 For more detailed information see the [installation page](https://github.com/gee-community/arcgis-earthengine-toolbox/blob/alisul/march_docs/docs/03%20Installation.md) in the documentation.